xwp/stream/readme.txt

 ## Configuration

-Most of the plugin configuration is available under the "Stream" → "Settings" in the WordPress dashboard.
+Most of the plugin configuration is available under the "Stream" → "Settings" page in the WordPress dashboard.

 ### Request IP Address